openhab/openhab-docs/configuration/editors.md

 ##### Manual installation

 - Download the syntax files from [openhab-vim](https://github.com/cyberkov/openhab-vim)
-- place them in your home directory under `~/.vim/`
+- Place them in your home directory under `~/.vim/`
-- start vim with an openHAB configuration file and it should work.
+- Start vim with an openHAB configuration file and it should work.

 ### nano